-Find out what to expect from post-pregnancy sex once your baby is born
+Find out on what to expect from post-pregnancy sex once your baby is born

 The old adage says that once you’ve had a baby, your life will never be the same again, but does that ring true with your sex life, too?
 We get the lowdown on all your postnatal sex questions and discover exactly what’s going on down there and why.